 Coordination of anti-doping research through WADA is essential.
-Subject to intellectual property rights, copies of anti-doping research results shall be provided to WADA and, where appropriate, shared with relevant Signatories and Athletes and other stakeholders.
+Subject to intellectual property rights, copiesthe results of such anti-doping researchresults shall be provided to WADA and, where appropriate, shared with relevant Signatories and Athletes and other stakeholders.

 19.4 Research Practices